alvarosdev/staticmap-osm-generator/README.md

 **OSM Tile Fetching:**
 - In-memory LRU cache for OSM tiles with configurable size and TTL
-- Rate limiting (2 concurrent requests, 2 req/sec) to respect OSM policies
+- Rate limiting (2 concurrent requests, 2 req/sec by default) to respect OSM policies
 - Automatic retries with exponential backoff (3 attempts: 1s → 2s → 4s)
 - Request timeouts (10s) and proper User-Agent identification
 - Parallel fetching of the 4 tiles needed per map

+> For heavy/production traffic, do not use the public `tile.openstreetmap.org`.
+Use your own tile server or a commercial provider.
+Consider increasing the tile cache TTL (e.g., 24h+) via `config.yaml` to reduce upstream requests.

 **Bun Native APIs:**
 - `Bun.CryptoHasher` for fast synchronous hashing (~5x faster than Web Crypto)